A23HACKER1M/YN-YASH-MUSIC/README.md

 ## Workflows hosting

-<h4>Click the button below to import this code.
-How to host?
-Simply import this code then fill your vars in config.py then go to Actions and check build logs!</h4>
+<h4>Click the button below that will redirect you to telegram there are all instructions given!</h4>
 <p align="center"><a href="https://t.me/kakashi_bots_updates/21"><img src="https://img.shields.io/badge/Workflow%20Deploy-black?style=for-the-badge&logo=github" width="200""/></a>

 # ᴅᴇᴘʟᴏʏᴍᴇɴᴛ